rigidus/lido-improvement-proposals/LIPS/lip-3.md

 Some of the problems of DAO governance became apparent in the context of the high gas price and analysis of the actors' behavior.
 We can solve them with relatively little effort.

-## Problem with current governance process
+## Problem with the current governance process

 * The cost of voting on non-contentious issues (e.g. increasing the number of validator keys) is excessive
-* Voting does not follow real ebb and flow of the governance and is often used only to rubberstamp an existing consensus.
+* Voting does not follow the real ebb and flow of the governance and is often used only to rubberstamp an existing consensus.
-* There is a theoretical vulnerability of the current voting process, when an attacker votes above the threshold number of tokens "at the last moment" to carry out his proposal
+* There is a theoretical vulnerability of the current voting process when an attacker votes above the threshold number of tokens "at the last moment" to carry out his proposal
 * There is no limit on the number of votes that can be submitted, which makes voting spam a potential issue
 * It is necessary to monitor the enactment of votes